SavviX/Zlaude/README.md

 Now never ignores responses, from possibly previous threads, from the same request.
 Something is weird with how events and timeouts race.

+## 2023-06-15

+Added a function to remove XML tags, A:, H:, Assistant:, and 'Human:' from responses.

 # Final note
 Thanks PandarusAnon for making this.
+Credits to borf for the Ping message, Kevin for the making XML the new meta and aRfy for the API key